Connecting business and academia in the pursuit of impact

 About the PAIR programme

-PAIR connects professionals working in the field of sustainability with students seeking to conduct academic research on sustainability and impact-related topics.
+PAIR connects professionals working in the field of sustainability with students seeking to conduct academic thesis research on sustainability and impact-related topics.
+The PAIR programme is a tailor-made service to match your research question with an ambitious, mission-aligned student!

-For many students, the Bachelor or Master thesis is an exciting opportunity to have an impact on real-life issues through their research.
-Through the PAIR programme, you can gain access to VU students from a variety of academic backgrounds who want to conduct research on ‘real world’ sustainability challenges.
+For many students, the Bachelor or Master thesis is an exciting opportunity to solve real world questions through their research.
+Through the PAIR programme, Net Impact Amsterdam members gain access to VU students from a variety of academic backgrounds who want to conduct research on major sustainability challenges in the business ecosystem.

 Do you work in the field of sustainability?

-Passionate about steering students to use their skills for positive change?
+Passionate about helping guide students to use their skills for positive change?

 Have impact-related questions that need researching?